Revisiting Coincident GR in Internal STEGR Formulation: Kinematics in Flat and Torsion-Free Spacetime

 \section{Kinematics in Flat and Torsion-Free Spacetime}

-We unveiled in Sec.~\ref{03:02} that CGR is not a gauge-fixed class of {\it ordinary} STEGR but that of {\it internal} STEGR.
-The gauge, of course, is the coincident gauge.
-Here, we emphasize that ordinary STEGR is formulated on a spacetime manifold and its tangent bundle only, not on a generalized internal space.
-In internal STEGR, the internal space is not restricted to the tangent bundle of the spacetime manifold; the internal bundle is generalized into a more generic one by a bundle morphism in each local region of spacetime.
-This generalization allows us to replace the internal metric with a generic one such that the non-metricity does not vanish even in Weitzenb\"{o}ck gauge on the spacetime manifold (for details, see Ref.~\cite{Tomonari:2024vij}.)
+Although we have focused on the theoretical aspects of CGR in the previous section, a debatable point remains regarding its physical interpretation.
+The field equation of CGR is completely the same as that of GR in the vacuum case.
+However, the description of gravity is entirely different.
+The spacetime of STEGR is a \textit{flat} and \textit{torsion-free} metric-affine differential manifold independent of whether the formulation is ordinary or not.
+CGR is nothing more than a gauge-fixed class of \textit{internal} STEGR.
+Thus, even if the field equation coincides with that of GR, the kinematical description of a test particle may differ when the particle action is generalized so that it remains well-defined in the presence of non-metricity.

-Although the above reformulation remedies a structural pathology in CGR, a debatable point remains regarding its physical interpretation.
-On one hand, the field equation of CGR is completely the same as that of GR in the vacuum case.
-On the other hand, the description of gravity is entirely different.
-The spacetime of STEGR is a {\it flat} and {\it torsion-free} metric-affine differential manifold independent of whether the formulation is ordinary or not.
-CGR is nothing more than a gauge-fixed class of {\it internal} STEGR.
-Thus, even if the field equation coincides with that of GR, the description of the motion of a test particle in CGR differs from that of GR.
-In other words, it might be overstated that we derived GR in this context.
+To study the kinematics in STEGR theories, we first note a potential difficulty concerning the definition of particle mass in the presence of non-metricity~\cite{Wada2023, Wada:2025szz}.
+In relativistic theory, the mass is defined as the norm of the four-momentum vector, $m^2 = - p^\mu p_\mu$.
+However, in the presence of non-metricity, the norm of a vector changes under parallel transport, leading to a variation of $p^{\mu}$ proportional to the non-metricity tensor $Q^{\rho}{}_{\mu\nu}$.
+Furthermore, in a relativistic framework, the mass of a test particle remains constant when it is defined with respect to the proper time.
+Therefore, it may be difficult to construct a consistent proper time while keeping the mass constant in a spacetime with non-metricity.
+In such a situation, the notion of particle mass should be regarded as an effective quantity rather than a strictly conserved invariant, and thus, it is natural to generalize the conventional test-particle action in STEGR.

-To clarify the above point, we examine the motion of a scalar test particle in a flat and torsion-free spacetime, which is restricted by STEGR theories.
-In GR, we assume that the test particle obeys the geodesic equation with an affine parameter.
-To study the kinematics in STEGR theories, we generalize the parameterization of the equation of motion.
-That is, we start with the following action:
+For this reason, we adopt a generalized parameterization of the particle action and introduce the following form:

-where $\sigma$ is taken to be $-1$, $0$, and $+1$ for timelike, null, and spacelike curve, respectively, and $e$ is a parameterization factor with $e \neq 0\,$.
+where $\sigma$ is taken to be $-1$, $0$, and $+1$ for timelike, null, and spacelike curves, respectively, and $\mathscr{E}$ is a parameterization factor with $\mathscr{E} \neq 0\,$.
+This action is related to the standard proper-time particle action used in GR, but remains well-defined even when the norm of the four-momentum is not conserved.
+Related approaches have also been discussed in the literature.
+Ref.~\cite{Iosifidis:2023eom} derives a possible test-particle motion based on the energy-momentum conservation.
+In the present work, however, we restrict ourselves to the simplest setup.